Profiling Deep Learning Applications¶

 must be used:

-These two commands show the basic command-line structure of deploying the
+These two commands show the basic command-line structure of deploying the profilers.
+Below we discuss important use cases that are relevant in large-scale distributed profiling.

 We can use nsys

-multiple nodes.
-A simple example, where we use a wrapper script to trace the
+to trace an application running on multiple ranks and multiple nodes.
+A simple example, where we use a wrapper script to trace the rank 0 on each node of a 2-node job running a PyTorch application, is below:

 -